 The Code of Conduct says: “In most cases, providing care to close friends, those you work with and family members is inappropriate because of the lack of objectivity, possible discontinuity of care, and risks to the doctor and patient.”

-However, the guidelines provide that in situations where providing care to those close to you is unavoidable, good medical practice requires recognition and careful management of these issues.
+However, the guidelines provide that in situations where doctors are providing care to those close to them and it is unavoidable, good medical practice requires recognition and careful management of these issues.

 The practice’s policy followed the Code of Conduct, including stipulating that doctors should avoid treating practice staff and their families as far as possible, except in emergencies.